The Power of Localization for Efficiently Learning Linear Separators with Noise: Proof of VC lemmas

 Now, to apply Lemma~\ref{l:vc}, we want an upper bound on the loss.
 The first step is a bound in terms of the norm. \begin{lemma} There is a constant $c$ such that, for any $w \in B({w}_{k-1},r_k)$, and all $x$,

 \end{lemma} \begin{proof}

 \end{proof}

 If the support of $D$ is bounded, Lemma~\ref{l:worst} gives a useful worst-case bound on the loss.
-Next, we give a high-probability bound that holds for all $\lambda$-admissible distributions. \begin{lemma} For an absolute constant $c$, with probability $1 - \frac{\delta}{6 (k + k^2)}$,
+Next, we give a high-probability bound that holds for all isotropic log-concave distributions. \begin{lemma} For an absolute constant $c$, with probability $1 - \frac{\delta}{6 (k + k^2)}$,